Cold Jupiters and small planets: Friends, foes, or indifferent? A search for correlations with the largest exoplanet samples: Results

 \subsection{SP multiplicity as a function of CJ eccentricity}

 When ordering the SP systems with CJs as a function of the CJ eccentricity (Fig.~\ref{fig:SP_CJ_ecc}), only single or, more rarely, two SPs are found with eccentric ($e\gtrsim0.4$) CJs, the most extreme case being K2-312/HD\,80653 (B23).
-On the contrary, higher multiplicity (up to $n_{\rm p}=4$ for HD\,219134) SP systems are seen in the company of CJs in quasi-circular orbits.
-This is in line with the expectation of stronger dynamical perturbations at inner orbital separations by eccentric CJs (e.g., \citealt{2017AJ....153..210H}).
+In contrast, higher multiplicity (up to $n_{\rm p}=4$ for HD\,219134) SP systems are found in the company of CJs in quasi-circular orbits.
+This is consistent with the expectation of stronger dynamical perturbations at inner orbital separations by eccentric CJs (e.g., \citealt{2017AJ....153..210H}).